 We love our pets and we’re glad you do too!
-We welcome dogs and cats only onboard many of our trips but must be kept on the outdoor decks with a leash.
+We welcome dogs and cats onboard many of our trips, but they must be kept on the outdoor decks with a leash.
 Small dogs in a carrier can be brought inside the vessel.
 Service dogs are permitted onboard.
-Pets are not permitted on any Special Event trip or our NJ/NYC service to Martha’s Vineyard/Nantucket.
+Pets are not permitted on any Special Event trip, or our NJ/NYC service to Martha’s Vineyard/Nantucket.

 Yes!
 All Seastreak ferries have a full cash bar serving spirits, beer, wine and soft drinks as well as bagged snacks.
 We allow passengers to bring food onboard, we just ask that you do not bring hard coolers onboard.

 Yes!
 We offer a Friday “Appe” Hour!
 “Appe” Hour will be on the following New York City departures:

 An assortment of beer, wine, liquor, and snacks will be available for purchase.

 The Seastreak catamarans have either two or three decks.
 The Lower Deck is entirely indoor, the Second Deck is half indoor and half outdoor, and the Third Deck is entirely outdoor.